princeasaregh/TB-Profiler-Workshop/README.md

 ## 2.5 Navigate to your working directory/folder

 ### Navigate to your “Documents” folder and start working.
 #### Replace "insert-pc-user-name" with your pc name or user name.
 This is for only Windows users who installed 'wsl'.
-For Mac and Linuc users, you may locate your "Documents" folder normally.
+For Mac and Linux users, you may locate your "Documents" folder normally.

 ```bash
 cd /mnt/c/Users/insert-pc-user-name/Documents/